-The applicant for a stormwater quantity retrofit project must provide reasonable assurance that the retrofit project will reduce existing flooding problems in such a way that it does not cause a net reduction in water quality treatment provided by the existing stormwater management system(s) or increased discharges of untreated stormwater entering adjacent or receiving waters.
+The applicant for a stormwater quantity retrofit project must provide reasonable assurance that the retrofit project will reduce existing flooding problems in such a way that it does not cause any of the following:

+- 1. A net reduction in water quality treatment provided by the existing stormwater management system or systems; - 2.
+Increased discharges of untreated stormwater entering adjacent or receiving waters;

-If the applicant has conducted, and the Agency has approved, an analysis that provides reasonable assurance that the stormwater quantity retrofit project will comply with the above, the project will be presumed to comply with the requirements in Section 3 of this Volume.
+If the applicant has conducted, and the Agency has approved, an analysis that provides reasonable assurance that the stormwater quantity retrofit project will comply with the above, the project will be presumed to comply with the requirements in section 3 of this Volume.